eichenroth/pgmq-rest/README.md

 ## Examples

-See the [example](./example) directory for more detailed deployment scenarios, including a complete Docker Compose setup.
+See the [example](./example) directory for a more detailed deployment scenario with Docker Compose.

 ## Development Guide